 - You can only embed certain file types into an Excel Worksheet.
 You can see the list of file types accepted by going to Insert > Text > Object > Create New > Object Type.

 - Inserting an object in excel increases the source Excel file size.
-If you do not want to make your Excel file heavy you can use “Link to file” option however as discussed earlier “Link to file” option only works if you are using the same device where the linked source file is stored, and the source file’s location/ path is not changed.
+If you do not want to make your Excel file heavy, you can use the “Link to file” option; however, as discussed earlier “Link to file” option only works if you are using the same device where the linked source file is stored, and the source file’s location/ path is not changed.